Complex Scalar Field Reheating and Primordial Black Hole production

-In the inflationary context, it is usually assumed that one or several SFs could have played an important role at early times due to its quantum features \citeb{Linde1982,inf3,inf4,Guth,Lucchin:1984yf,Liddle:1999mq,Ratra:1989uz,DiMarco:2018bnw,inf2}.
+In the inflationary context, it is usually assumed that one or several SFs could have played an important role at early times due to its quantum features \citeb{Linde1982,inf3,inf4,Guth,Lucchin:1984yf,Liddle:1999mq,Ratra:1989uz,DiMarco:2018bnw,inf2} (see also \citep{Vazquez:2018qdg} for a comprehensive review).
 These fields would be the cause of curvature perturbations that seed gravitational wells for structure in the Universe, as well as gravitational waves.
 For example, the fluctuations in temperature observed in the CMB are directly attributed to the inflaton quantum fluctuations.
-Inflation, however, requires a transition to the standard hot big bang cosmology through a process generically dubbed Reheating \citeb{reh1,reh2,reh3,reh4,Kofman:1997yn}.
+Inflation, however, requires a transition to the standard hot big bang cosmology through a process generically dubbed \textit{Reheating} \citeb{reh1,reh2,reh3,reh4,Kofman:1997yn}.

 During Reheating, previous to the radiation dominated era and for some kind of inflationary potentials, the SF may start to oscillate around the inflationary potential minimum and behave like a pressure-less fluid.
 The Reheating epoch, after inflation, represents an important application of Quantum Field Theory (QFT) because it provides a scenario for the origin of the elementary particles of the Standard Model.
 Then particles interacted with each other up to a state of thermal equilibrium at the so-called \textit{Reheating temperature} $T_r$.